 Our technique makes no attempt to isolate memory, but the underlying node OS certainly does so.
 Is it sufficient?
 To evaluate the effects of physical memory contention on our scheduling system, we modified the Patterns benchmark so that we could control its working set size.
 We then ran two instances of the modified benchmark simultaneously on the four nodes of our cluster.
 We configured the first instance with a working set of 600 MB and a target execution rate of 30%, while the second was configured with a working set size of 700 MB and a target rate of 40%.
-Both instances had a compute/communicate ratio of around 130:1.
-The combined working set of 1.3 GB is slightly less than the 1.5 GB of memory of our cluster nodes.
+The combined active3 working set of 1.3 GB is slightly less than the 1.5 GB of memory of our cluster nodes.
+Other processes on each node had a total active working set of < 0.2 GB-memory was not overcommitted and no thrashing occurred.

-We used the control algorithm to schedule the two instances, and Figure 15 shows the results of this experiment.
+We used the control algorithm to schedule the two instances, and Fig. 15 shows the results of this experiment, for high (a) and medium (b) compute/communicate ratios.
 We see that despite the significant use of memory by both instances, our system maintains control of both applications' execution rates.

-Our results suggest that unless the total working set on the machine is exceeded, physical memory use has little effect on the performance of our scheduling system.
+Our results suggest that unless the total active working set on the machine exceeds the physical memory size, physical memory use has little effect on the performance of our scheduling system.
 It is important to point out that most OS kernels, including Linux, have mechanisms to restrict the physical memory use of a process.
 These mechanisms can be used to guarantee that the physical memory pressure on the machine does not exceed the supply.
 A virtual machine monitor such as Xen or VMware provides additional control, enforcing a physical memory limit on a guest OS kernel and all of its processes.